bertilmuth/requirementsascode/README.md

 # requirements as code
 As soon as a requirement is implemented, the code becomes the most reliable "source of truth" for it.

-Writing functional requirements as executable use cases in the code - that is what this project is about.
-The use cases control the visible behavior of your application.
+Writing functional requirements as use cases in the code, and being able to run them - that is what this project is about.

-Later, you can automatically generate documentation from that code.
-The documentation describes the use cases in a non-technical way, so that a larger group of stakeholders can understand it.
+Later, you can automatically generate living documentation from the use cases.
+This documentation accurately reflects the visible behavior of your application.

-In addition to that, you can also specify cross-cutting concerns, e.g. for measuring performance.
+In addition to that, you can also specify cross-cutting concerns in a very simple way, e.g. for measuring performance.

 # getting started
 At least Java 8 is required, download and install it if necessary.